forni00m/my-new-project/README.md

 ## Summary

 Weekly menus make it easy to plan your meals for the week.
 When you plan your menus well in advance, you may well eat leftovers from the previous day for several days or continue the next day’s meal with them.
 With the help of the menu, you plan varied and affordable meals for each day of the week.
 For example, planning a week’s meals in advance saves time and effort.
 The basic ingredients can be obtained on a single shopping trip and replenished with fresh produce during the week.
+This project
+This project utilizes @VRN sites and images as well as @Martat sites menus in design

 ## Background